 You might get looked at like you’re crazy, but eating the toppings only off your pizza is a good way to keep it low-carb.

-If you have any say in the matter, order a few slices of a pizza that is full of meat, cheese, and low-carb veggies, such as the ExtravaganZZa, which comes with pepperoni, ham, Italian sausage, beef, onions, green peppers, mushrooms, black olives, and mozzarella cheese.
+If you have any say in the matter, order a few slices of a pizza that are full of meat, cheese, and low-carb veggies, such as the ExtravaganZZa, which comes with pepperoni, ham, Italian sausage, beef, onions, green peppers, mushrooms, black olives, and mozzarella cheese.

 Here is a list of toppings that have zero carbs that you can have added to your pizza, according to the Domino’s nutrition info: